What's it all about ?

-We have learnt from MKC that a three-day public inquiry will be held locally to judge the appeal made by CBRE's agents.
+We have learnt from MKC that a public inquiry will be held locally to judge the appeal made by CBRE's agents.
 This is likely to take place some time in January or February 2014.

 MKC will shortly be writing to all of you who commented on the original application, to let you know that your previous comments and objections will be sent to the Planning Inspectorate for consideration.
 You will also be invited to submit any new comments or objections.